-The town collects revenue from parking meters.
-Revenue from these meters during FY 07/08 is expected to be \$380,000.
+Currently, The town collects revenue from parking meters under the bridge and at the small public lot between Wings and La Playa.
+Revenue from these meters during FY 07/08 the current year is expected to be \$380,000 \$22,000.
+The Community Design Element calls for creating additional on-street parking downtown, all of which would produce additional revenue if the spaces are metered.
 These meters serve to manage parking demand so that store employees and beachgoers are directed to long-term parking spaces rather than using the prime on-street parking that is reserved for shorter-term use.
 The meters are also a minor source of revenue after paying the substantial costs of administration and enforcement, but their main purpose is parking management.

-Redevelopment Agency
+Community Redevelopment Agency